 Outcomes: There will be a sufficient supply of housing at each price point and stage of life for existing and future residents.
-All types of homes, including subsidized and unsubsidized, owneroccupied and rental, single- and multi-family are needed to ensure lifecycle choices.
+All types of homes, including subsidized and unsubsidized construction and rehabilitation, owner-occupied and rental, single- and multi-family are needed to ensure lifecycle choices.

-- 1 Prioritize building new housing in walkable areas of the city. - 2 Complete and regularly update an analysis of market conditions and regulatory approaches that support the development of affordable housing in Northfield. - 3 Adopt an inclusionary housing ordinance that reflects market conditions and offers a flexible approach to support the development of affordable units. - 4 Prioritize developing infill sites through direct property acquisition, site preparation for redevelopment, and actively soliciting development proposals targeted to identified needs. - 5 Partner with local home builders, employers, financial institutions, and other regional nonprofit entities to evaluate and develop an inclusive strategy that results in financial and other tools to accelerate the development of home affordable to working families. - 6 Revise and regularly update the Land Development Code to remove barriers and reduce costs to housing and economic development. - 7 Include housing needs in strategic planning efforts to ensure that short-term goals meet local market needs and address potential local market failures. - Encourage visit-ability to make homes accessible to all residents. - Support township and county efforts to build new housing within the Northfield school
+- 1 Prioritize building new housing in walkable areas of the city and guide new development to areas most connected to the existing street system and water infrastructure. - Complete and regularly update an analysis of market conditions and regulatory approaches that support the development of affordable housing in Northfield. - 3 Adopt an inclusionary housing ordinance that reflects market conditions and offers a flexible approach to support the development of affordable units. - Prioritize developing infill sites through direct property acquisition, site preparation for redevelopment, and actively soliciting development proposals targeted to identified needs. - 5 Partner with local home builders, employers, financial institutions, and other regional nonprofit entities to evaluate and develop an inclusive strategy that results in financial and other tools to accelerate the development of home affordable to working families. - 6 Revise and regularly update the Land Development Code to remove barriers and reduce costs to housing and economic development. - Include housing needs in strategic planning efforts to ensure that short-term goals meet local market needs and address potential local market failures. - Encourage visit-ability to make homes accessible to all residents. - Support township and county efforts to build new housing within the Northfield school district.

-Strategy 9: Support At-risk Buyers and Tenants
+Strategy 9: Support At-risk Sellers, Buyers and Tenants